distribution/distribution/doc/SPEC.md

 Content-Length: 0
 ```

-The blob has been created in the registry and is available the provided location.
+The blob has been created in the registry and is available at the provided location.

 The following headers will be returned with the response: